Are you an o-level student, and want to score distinction in o level?

 Find multiple ways to answer them.

 Solve these papers after revision.

 Check your answers.
-Work on your week spots and turn them into your strengths.
+Work on your weak spots and turn them into your strengths.

 4. Engage in study groups: